angular-ui/AngularJS-sublime-package/README.md

 Installation Options
 ---

-* Install this plug-in via [Sublime Package Control](http://wbond.net/sublime_packages/package_control)

-* [Download](https://github.com/subhaze/angularjs-attributes/archive/master.zip) this repo and rename it to `AngularJS Attributes Completion` and place it within your `Packages` folder.
+* [Download](https://github.com/angular-ui/angularjs-attributes/archive/master.zip) this repo and place it within your `Packages` folder.
 This can be found within Sublime Text at `Preferences > Browse Packages…`

-* Clone the repo into your `Packages` folder ` git clone git://github.com/subhaze/angularjs-attributes.git "AngularJS Attributes Completion"`
+* Clone the repo into your `Packages` folder ` git clone git://github.com/angular-ui/angularjs-attributes.git`

 Plug-in Details
 ---
-This plug-in allows for auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML elements.
+This plug-in allows for auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML and [Jade](https://github.com/davidrios/jade-tmbundle) elements.

-I've also tried hard at keeping this plug-in very extendable so that you may adjust things easily based on your own preferences.
-Often times in the past I've found my self having to make small tweaks to the source of a plugin like this making it very difficult to update while retaining my custom tweaks.
+However, you're not limited to just HTML and [Jade](https://github.com/davidrios/jade-tmbundle) file types.
+You can extend the scope to allow for other templating languages as well as add your own custom attributes and components for auto-completion.

 Extending The Attribute List
 ---